vcolome42/Ruby-Assembly-Language-Interpreter/README.md

 # Ruby-Assembly-Language-Interpreter
 An assembly language interpreter (ALI) for the Simple Assembly Language (SAL), developed with Ruby

-This ALI project was created for my Object-Oriented Languages and Environments class, with a primary focus on exploring features of object-oriented programming.
+This ALI project was created for my Object-Oriented Languages and Environments class, with a primary focus on exploring Ruby's symbols, and classes, as well as other features of object-oriented programming.

 To use the program, simply follow these steps: